Qualitative Empirical Research Methods in Law | Introductory Course for PPP-students

 - Write a methodology section and to reflect on methodological choices in a PhD thesis.

-You can find the compulsory literature with each lecture and tutorial.
+You can find the compulsory literature with each lecture.

 All assignments are to be handed in through brightspace.

-Online presence in class is mandatory.
-If you are unable to attend one of the lectures or tutorials, please send an email beforehand.
+Presence in class is mandatory.
+If you are unable to attend one of the lectures, please send an email beforehand.